Karen Rowan is a published author and speaker on teaching and learning languages.

 Don Quijote: El último caballero is a simplified version of The Quixote.
 Half in past tense and half in present, it tells entertaining, well-known tales like Don Quijote and Sancho Panza attacking the windmills.
 It has been translated into English, French and Latin.

-Her newest book, El callejón del beso, is based on a legend from Mexico.
+Her newest reader, El callejón del beso, is based on a legend from Mexico.
 It uses more complex grammatical structures and vocabulary.

 Karen has been the editor of IJFLT, The International Journal of Foreign Language Teaching, since 2004.
 She is also the author of the TPR Storytelling ancillaries for Pearson/Prentice Hall’s Paso a paso and Realidades textbooks.